Devils Bridge Waterfalls Access Statement 2024

-- There are two separate walks at the Devils Bridge attraction.
-One called the Waterfalls walk and the other is the Punchbowl walk.
+- There are two separate walks at the Devil’s Bridge attraction; the Waterfall walk, and the Punchbowl walk.
 Both walks involve steps, which are a specific feature of the attraction.

-- The Waterfalls walk is considerably longer and more challenging than the other and involves descending 300 feet down uneven steps and paths and it takes quite a lot of physical effort to ascend back up the other side of the gorge to the exit turnstile.
-People who have difficulty with heights may find ‘Jacobs ladder’, a feature of 100 continues downwards steps, a personal challenge.
-Overall there are over 700 irregular steps on this walk and it takes a minimum of 45 minutes to walk around the circular path.
+- The Waterfalls walk is considerably longer and more challenging than the other and involves descending 300 feet down uneven steps and paths, and it takes quite a lot of physical effort to ascend back up the other side of the gorge to the exit turnstile.
+People who have difficulty with heights may find the ‘Jacobs ladder’, a feature of 100 continuous downward steps, a personal challenge.
+Overall there are over 675 irregular steps on this walk and it takes a minimum of 45 minutes to walk around the circular path.

-- The Punchbowl walk consists of approximately 300 steps although you do not have to descend all these steps to view the attraction of the Three Bridges which are built one on top of the other as they can be seen from near the top of the path.
+- The complete circular Punchbowl walk consists of approximately 300 steps although you do not have to descend all these steps to view the attraction of the Three Bridges which are built one on top of the other.
+By ascending 7 steps you will reach the “Top viewing area” and the 3 bridges can be seen from there.

-- In consideration of the geological conditions neither attraction is suitable for some disabled or elderly people or children in pushchairs.
-If you are unsure of whether to visit the walks we recommend that you speak to a member of staff prior to commencing either walk.
+- Considering the geological conditions, neither attraction is fully suitable for some disabled or elderly people or children in pushchairs.
+If you are unsure whether to attempt the walks we recommend that you speak to a staff member prior to commencing either walk.

-- Along both walks there are hand rails and safety rails to assist with getting around the walks safely.
-In as many places as possible the railings are on both sides of the path but it should be noted that some areas the hand rail is not present on both sides if the landscape does not permit it.
+- Along both walks, there are handrails and safety rails to assist with getting around the walks safely.
+In as many places as possible, the railings are on both sides of the path but it should be noted that in some areas the handrail is not present on both sides if the landscape does not permit it.

-- On the Waterfalls walk there is seating in the form of benches at intermittent periods to allow people to rest if required.
+- On the Waterfall walk, there is seating in the form of benches at intermittent periods to allow people to rest if required.
 There is also a viewing gazebo a quarter of the way along the route.
 The waterfalls can first be seen from this point.
 Visitors can return along the same path they came down and exit at the entrance if they decide not to proceed further with the walk.
-After the gazebo the walk becomes steeper.
+After the gazebo, the walk becomes steeper.

 - An ongoing project is addressing the issue of uneven steps around the walks.

-- During the autumn season, the walks are subjected to leaves falling on the pathways, due to the number of deciduous trees present.
-Staff aim to clear the pathways as much as reasonably possible, however it is a nature trail and any leaves or rain could create a slippery surface to walk on.
+- During the autumn, the walks are subjected to leaves falling on the pathways due to the number of deciduous trees present.
+Staff aim to clear the pathways as much as reasonably possible; however, it is a nature trail and any leaves or rain could create a slippery surface to walk on.
 It is recommended that sensible walking shoes are worn.

-- In the case of an accident then staff have access to a landline phone at the entrance kiosk where the emergency services can be called along with any staff.
+- In the event of an accident, staff have access to a landline phone at the entrance kiosk where emergency services can be called along with any staff.

-- Most mobile phones can not get reception from half way around the Waterfalls walk due to the location.
-Orange, T-Mobile, EE and 3 are the only networks that work in Devil’s Bridge village.
+- Most mobile phones can not get reception from halfway around the Waterfalls walk due to the location.
+EE and 3 are the only networks that work in Devils Bridge village.
 Please note that there are no public or emergency phones along the walks.